Take care when buying gold from a bank, or in a pool account, or even from some major gold certificate providers

 This is how the huge majority of the world's owners of bank held gold are, probably unwittingly, storing their personal reserve in a way which fails to meet the most common objective of gold buyers - the security of owned bullion.

 Unallocated Gold Dominates the Market#

 Unlike banks some suppliers buy real physical bars.
-BullionVault is one, and it buys its gold from a major international bullion dealer, which also deals in volume with counterparties all over the world.
+BullionVault is one, and it buys its gold from major international bullion dealers, which also deal in volume with counterparties all over the world.

 BullionVault insists on full allocation and physical delivery of bars into professional market vaults, which enables BullionVault users to become the outright owners of the gold they buy.
 It costs an extra dollar and a half an ounce.
 And because BullionVault records and publishes the details of the bars it receives it can provide a powerful illustration of just how few gold businesses deal in allocated gold.

 As its customers buy gold BullionVault re-loads its inventory with physical purchases.
 So its 'Bar List' gradually grows, with batches of bars delivered sometimes a few days apart, and sometimes a few weeks.
 The bars were originally manufactured by a refiner, and stamped there with their unique bar numbers.
 They are the normal Good Delivery size of 400 oz, which is the standard specification used to settle physical bullion market deals.

 You can check out the actual BullionVault bar list provided by our vault operators if you want because it is published in our Daily Audit.